rahogaboom/bld/README.md

     Bld.example - several examples intended to show how to create Bld and Bld.gv files

-    The following are examples of bld'ing complex multi-target projects.
+    The following are examples of building complex multi-target projects.
 They are provided with releases.
 Unpack them in the main bld directory in the same place as the bld.example and Bld.example directories:
         bld-1.0.4-git.tar.gz -